smartinternz02/SI-GuidedProject-608872-1697870922/README.md

-In this project "Rainfall Prediction using Machine Learning " I have created the flask webapp using ML.
+In this project "Rainfall Prediction using Machine Learning" we have created the flask webapp using ML.
 This app takes input as per the dataset and gives the prediction about the rainfall.

-I have used several Models like - catboost guisssian naive logistics
+We have used several Models like - catboost guisssian naive logistics